Frequently Asked Questions

 What are the main goals of the corral and VI Donkey Rescue, Inc.

 * The horseback rides generate extra income for everyone at the corral, but they have to take place around the time it takes to care for all the other rescues.
 On St. John afternoons are cooler, so I’m offering two, one hour rides at 3:00 and 5pm.
-I can accommodate 5 adults with the weight limit #240 and one pony sized rider.
+I can accommodate 6 adults with the weight limit #240, smaller pony is available for the younger rider.
 Her Weight limit is 130#.
 No double riding.
-If you have a larger group please call 340-693-5778 to book.
-Closed toed shoes and long pants are required to aid in the protection from the saddle and brush.
+If you have a larger group then six please call 340-693-5778 to book.
+Closed toed shoes and long pants or capris are recommended to aid in the protection from the saddle and brush.
 I have a variety of pants to borrow from if needed.
-No electronic devices will be allowed as we may get into the water and we want hands on the reins.
-Several pictures are included of each participant taken by the guide.

 * I hope to provide you with a memorable experience while on the trail, but also while interacting with the animals who call the Carolina Corral home.
-Particularly the island donkeys, goats, sheep and horses who were either born on the islands or imported from the states.
+Particularly the island horses, goats and sheep who were either born on the islands or imported from the states.
 As well as the donkeys who were born at the corral after their mothers came in as rescues.

 * Help with the morning feed at 8:30 or book a private tour of the corral at 10am.
-Join me at 11am for a public tour to meet the gang.
 Please note the corral tours are not horseback rides.
-1:00 pm is the Daily Donkey, which is comprised of three fun activities with the donkeys.
+11am is the Daily Donkey, which is comprised of three fun activities with the donkeys.
 Accept the challenge of getting your donkey to cooperate!
 Fun for the whole family.

 * If coming by taxi, island tours are also available, you can call one of these gentlemen to help you out.
 It’s best to call in the morning to make an arrangement.

 Kenny Marsh 340-244-9411